vault27/Foundation/vxlan.md

 - NVE - Network Virtualization Edge - interface where VXLAN ends - only 1 NVE interface is allowed on the switch.
 - VTEP - VXLAN Tunnel Endpoint - Nexus - Leaf

-## BUM traffic
+## BUM traffic forwarding: data plane
 Can be processed in 2 ways:
 - Multicast replication - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it is difficult to configure multicast on Underlay - not used today
-- Ingress repliaction - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN
+- Ingress replication - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN

 ## Operations
 ### Without BGP, ingress replication of BUM traffic